YaannSloot/NoodleBot/README.md

 [Javadoc](https://products.wolframalpha.com/api/libraries/java/)

+## Changes
+* v0.6alpha
+  – Bot works.
+Basic functionality i.e. receiving/sending messages has been fully implemented
+* v0.7alpha
+  – Lavaplayer finally implemented after fixing a dependency issue.
+  – Converted project to maven project
+  – YouTube music playing has been implemented
+  – Added log4j logging via slf4j
+ * v0.8alpha
+  – Changed how the bot retrieves required information for launch
+  – Implemented bot launch settings being retrieved from a launch file.
+Currently the things stored are:
+    – The bots token
+    – The Wolfram Alpha API App ID
+    – The local machines public ip(optional)
+  – Added the bot setup wizard.
+Runs on first time startup or if the save file was deleted
+  – Made it so that the bot generates a .sh or .bat file automatically so that it can be run properly after it is executed for the first time
+  – Added Guild settings.
+Guilds now have individual save files and settings files saved within their own settings directory – Added the default volume setting to the guild settings list

 ## TODO
 In no particular order
 * Get the bot playing music complete with volume control (Youtube currently works, adding support for other links)